 PEX plumbing pipes are flexible enough to remain intact during a large earthquake, but these are relatively new, and most homes don't have them.
 Instead, most homes have rigid PVC, copper or galvanized steel pipes, and these can break.
 The ones at ground level are especially vulnerable, and when a supply pipe breaks, or the water heater tips over, the resulting flood of water adds to the mayhem.

 Natural gas and propane pipes are more dangerous.
 Building codes in earthquake-prone areas mandate flexible gas lines, but some homes still have rigid steel pipes that can break.
 The resulting release of gas creates an explosive bubble that is easy to ignite.
 One of the lessons of the Kobe earthquake is that the resulting fires can be even worse than the quake itself.
 You should never use a match or lighter in your home after a quake until you shut off the gas valve and give the gas time to dissipate.

 The wires in most homes run through the walls, and if the walls shift, the wires can disconnect from outlets, switches and light fixtures.
-This can make lights flicker and cause power outages.
+This can make lights flicker and cause power outages, in addition to creating fire hazards.
 Do not switch on lights after an earthquake.
 If you switch one on that has a partially disconnected wire, the wire may spark, and that spark could be enough to ignite any gas drifting into the air from a broken pipe.
 Assessing the aftermath to determine if your home is damaged helps you decide how to proceed.